Student Awards and Funding

-Each year, outstanding SPH students receive awards and honors recognizing their excellence in teaching, research and service or supporting their professional development.
+Each year, outstanding students at the Gillings School for Global Public Health receive awards and honors recognizing their excellence in teaching, research, service and professional development.
 These awards are supported by generous contributions from donors to the School and University who value the current and future contributions of our students.

 SPH Self-nominated Current Student Awards